 It’s not unusual to hear someone ask, “What are squatters rights?”
 The term has become ingrained into our vernacular.
-Heck, even kids love to shout it when claiming a coveted living room chair from their sibling.
+Heck, even kids love to shout about it when claiming a coveted living room chair from their sibling.
 However, its definition or history has become hazy over time.

 In this blog post, we’ll cover a few frequently asked questions about squatters rights, run through the basic principles required to claim them, and what to do if you discover a squatter on your property.